robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-10-mentor-materials.md

 - Teacher deliberately asks a range of types of questions that get pupils to extend their thinking, e.g. by justifying their answers or prompting them to use challenging vocabulary.
 - Teacher reframes their questions to provide greater scaffolding or greater stretch.
-- Teacher models high-quality oral language, including high-quality vocabulary, and insists upon it in pupils' answers.
+- Teacher models high-quality oral language, including high-quality vocabulary, and insists upon it in pupils’ answers.

 ### Observe